X

 • 1 bay leaf

-• ¼ cup crumbled blue cheese (or more to taste)
+• ¼ cup blue cheese crumbled, add more or less to taste

 1. Preheat the oven to 425°F (220°C).

-2. Heat a large cast iron skillet over medium-high heat.
+2. Heat a large oven safe cast iron skillet over medium-high heat.
 Add the butter.
 Once melted, stir in the onion and cook for 2–3 minutes until translucent and just starting to brown.

 3. Stir in the garlic and cook for about 30 seconds, just until fragrant.
 Season with a pinch of salt and pepper.